 The sole listing under the "Related Agency" heading, USAGM is the independent federal agency supervising civilian U.S. government-funded international broadcasting to foreign publics.
-Led by USAGM's Chief Executive Officer, the agency supervises and supports six distinct entities: two federal broadcasters, the Voice of America and the Office of Cuba Broadcasting; three independent nonprofit broadcast entities receiving federal grants from USAGM, Radio Free Europe/Radio Liberty, Radio Free Asia, and the Middle East Broadcasting Networks; and one independent nonprofit corporation tasked with improving access to news and information through developing and supporting censorship-circumvention and anti-surveillance tools, the Open Technology Fund.17 The heading is divided into two accounts, as follows.
+Led by USAGM's Chief Executive Officer, the agency supervises and supports six distinct entities: two federal organizations, the Voice of America and the Office of Cuba Broadcasting, and four nonprofit organizations receiving federal grants from USAGM, which are Radio Free Europe/Radio Liberty, Radio Free Asia, the Middle East Broadcasting Networks, and the Open Technology Fund.
+19 The heading is divided into two accounts, as follows.